PaulDance/cargo-liner/README.md

 simply add an entry under `cargo-liner` in order to pass non-default options to `cargo install` or `cargo binstall` when self-updating.

+If one would want to integrate a local package to the configuration, then know that doing so with the `path` key will make Cargo recompile and reinstall it on every run as it does not track the state of the sources, which could be undesirable.
+Instead, a good way to avoid this is to commit the sources in a Git repository, even if only local, and then specify its URL through the `git` key, which also works for local packages using the `file://` scheme, so for example `file:///path/to/repo` under UNIX-like OSes.
+This will make Cargo clone and check the repository out as if downloaded from somewhere else, and then track the commit it last built the package with, so will avoid recompiling it if nothing changed when re-evaluating the reference specified through either the `branch`, `tag`, or `rev` keys, which can lower the minimum run time quite a bit.
+Changes that are not committed are probably not taken into account and so would not trigger a re-installation.
+Something else to keep in mind: if the repository contains multiple packages accessible from its root, then the `git` URL should point to that root instead of the package's path; from the package's name, Cargo will locate a corresponding crate from the root.
+Also, if Binstall is used, then it should probably be force-disabled for the concerned package using `binstall = "never"`, as otherwise its integration will use the `git` URL as its `--git` option, which will make it use the `Cargo.toml` file from the repository pointed to by that URL in order to figure out from where a pre-built version of the binaries should be downloaded, which is most probably not what would be desired in such cases.

 [package name]: https://doc.rust-lang.org/cargo/reference/manifest.html#the-name-field
 [SemVer]: https://semver.org/
 [Cargo style]: https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html